devSupporters/masterJS/docs/dsa.md

 -   [**Dinesh Varyani – Data structures and algorithms full course**](https://youtube.com/playlist?list=PL6Zs6LgrJj3tDXv8a_elC6eT_4R5gfX4d) This course focuses on Data structures and algorithms in Java.
 This doesn’t mean anyone learning other languages like C#, Javascript, C++, Python, and others can’t learn data structures from this course.

 ### 📦 GitHub Respositories

+-   [**trekhleb/javascript-algorithms**](https://github.com/trekhleb/javascript-algorithms) Algorithms and data structures implemented in JavaScript with explanations and links to further readings

 -   [**TheAlgorithms/Javascript**](https://github.com/TheAlgorithms/Javascript) Algorithms implemented in Javascript for beginners, following best practices.